kitnil/awesome/README.md

 - [webhook](https://github.com/adnanh/webhook) - webhook is a lightweight incoming webhook server to run shell commands
 - [spruce](https://github.com/geofffranks/spruce) - A BOSH template merge tool
 - [torus-cli](https://github.com/manifoldco/torus-cli) - A secure, shared workspace for secrets
+- [miller](https://github.com/johnkerl/miller) - Miller is like awk, sed, cut, join, and sort for name-indexed data such as CSV, TSV, and tabular JSON
 - [goreplay](https://github.com/buger/goreplay) - GoReplay is an open-source tool for capturing and replaying live HTTP traffic into a test environment in order to continuously test your system with real data.
 It can be used to increase confidence in code deployments, configuration changes and infrastructure changes.
 - [gaia](https://github.com/gaia-pipeline/gaia) - Build powerful pipelines in any programming language.
 - [gowitness](https://github.com/sensepost/gowitness) - 🔍 gowitness - a golang, web screenshot utility using Chrome Headless